ChinaiArman/ChinaiArman/README.md

 📖 I am currently completing my Bachelors of Science in Applied Computer Systems at BCIT.

-🌐 Currently, I am interning at Omniux as a full stack software engineer.
+🌐 Currently, I am working on technology to modernize and stimulate classroom engagement through increasing student-teacher interactions.

 🌱 I previously work part time as a Software Engineer for Vivery, a US non-profit aiming to connect food banks and eliminate food insecurity.
+I also have work experience with ABIT and OMNIUX.

-🎮 In my free time I tutor Computer Systems at BCIT, and coach various University ESports teams in Blizzard's Overwatch.
+🎮 In my free time I tutor Computer Systems at BCIT, and coach various collegiate ESports teams in Blizzard's Overwatch.

-🔭 I am currently working on a variety of projects, including an advanced analytics websites for Overwatch players.

 🌐 Feel free to explore my other projects and repositories <a href="https://github.com/ChinaiArman?tab=repositories&q=&type=&language=&sort=stargazers"> here</a>!
 If you wish to connect, my socials are linked above.